Tech neck, text neck, or, as I like to call it, “modern-day neckache syndrome”—whatever term you use, it is a real pain in the neck (literally!).

 James, a software engineer, found himself battling persistent neck pain after years of working at a computer.

-His tech neck was so bad that he had trouble looking up and even started experiencing headaches.
+His tech neck was so bad that he had trouble looking up and even started experiencing tension headaches.

 James initially thought it was his chair, but soon discovered his posture at the keyboard was the real culprit.